 value to zero.
 This means that your node's chequebook will not get funded with

 Since gas fees on the Gnosis Chain are very low, you won't need much xDAI either to get started.
-You may acquire a small amount of it for free by using the BAO Community xDAI Faucet.
-The required amount is a function of the current transaction fee on the chain, but 0.01 xDAI should be more than enough to start up your node.
+You may acquire a small amount for free by using the official Gnosis Chain xDAI faucet xDAI Faucet.
+The required amount is a function of the current transaction fee on chain, but 0.01 xDAI should be more than enough to start up your node.

 You can use the Blockscout block explorer to inspect what's going on with your wallet by searching for its Ethereum address.